Radio and Television

 Serving and Volunteering

 Danny was the Executive Producer and Organizer of Hands United Project, a fundraising CD album for tsunami survivors in 2005.
 It gathered Kit Chan, Joi Chua, Sun Ho and many other artistes who supported Habitat for Humanity’s efforts in building homes for the needy.
-He has also served on various governmental advisory committees:
+Besides having been on The Straits Times’ Panel Advisory Comittee, Ministry of Education’s Bicultural Taskforce’s Social Bonding Workgroup and National Arts Council’s Singapore Writers Festival Steering Committee, he has also served on various governmental advisory committees:

 National Library Board